 Quick summary of acceptance criteria

-We hope this article has shed light on the world of acceptance criteria and user stories.
+We hope this article has shed light on the best ways to write acceptance criteria and user stories.
 Here are the key takeaways:

 - Acceptance criteria are the conditions a software product must satisfy to be accepted by a user, customer, or in the case of system-level functionality, the consuming system.